Applications of HUB Tumor Organoids in Oncology Drug Discovery

 Tumor organoids offer an innovative and predictive in vitro platform to revolutionize oncology drug development.
 Derived from cancer stem cells, organoids provide a unique 3D in vitro system recapitulating the histo- and molecular pathology of their corresponding in vivo tumor.

 Organoids are generated following protocols established by Hubrecht Organoid Technology (HUB) from both patient tumors as well as PDX models, offering the flexibility to rapidly establish large libraries of PDX-derived organoids with paired in vivo models.
 These libraries present multiple drug development opportunities, including large scale single agent and combination regimen screening.

-In this webinar Dr Rajendra Kumari will discuss the applications of tumor organoids in oncology drug discovery.
-She’ll also explore how to use matched organoid/PDX models in a unique and predictive paired in vitro/in vivo platform to improve translation of preclinical data into clinical success.
+In this webinar Dr Rajendra Kumari details many applications of tumor organoids in oncology drug discovery.
+She also explores how to use matched organoid/PDX models in a unique and predictive paired in vitro/in vivo platform to improve translation of preclinical data into clinical success.

 - How to apply tumor organoids to large scale drug screening, in vivo model selection, and in silico drug discovery

 - How to successfully predict patient response using organoids